SMosegaard/cds-vis/assignments/assignment-2/README.md

 In this repository, the two classification models will be trained on image data from CIFAR-10, which is one of the most used datasets for machine learning.
 The CIFAR-10 dataset consists of 60,000 32x32 color images in 10 classes.
 The classes represent airplanes, automobiles, birds, cats, deers, dogs, frogs, horses, ships, and trucks.

-You can download the dataset [here](https://www.cs.toronto.edu/~kriz/cifar.html) and place it in the ```in``` folder.
-Ensure to unzip the data within the folder before executing the code.

-The data has already been split into training (50,000 images) and test data (1,000 randomly selected images per class, meaning 10,000 images in total).
+You can read about the dataset [here](https://www.cs.toronto.edu/~kriz/cifar.html).
+The data will be imported directly from TensorFlow, with which you do not have to do anything.
+Additionally, the data has already been split into training (50,000 images) and test data (1,000 randomly selected images per class, meaning 10,000 images in total).

 ## Repository structure